 The aghul from this room, Grmth, is presently not in the mountain at all.
 He has traveled north with several of his pet winter wolves on a quest for particular herbs and extracts.
 He eventually comes back to Mount Utring and to his lair where, assuming the characters are successful, he discovers his room desecrated and most of his comrades dead or scattered.
-He is a very able tracker, tracking as a 12th level ranger and will use his magics in order to picks up the character's scent and pursue them.
+He is a very able tracker, tracking as a 12th level ranger and will use his magics in order to pick up the character's scent and pursue them.

-He crosses the known world to find and kill the characters and exact revenge upon them for entering his sacred chamber and/or stealing his stuff.
+He crosses the known world to find and kill the characters and exact revenge upon them for entering his sacred chamber and/ or stealing his stuff.
 Grmth is not a fool and will not sacrifice his life in some mad clash with the characters, but will hound them as long as he is able or they are dead.
 Grmth has the potential to become a character nemesis and, should the characters continue on in the "A" series, will track them even to the gates of Aufstrag.
+Note that he has a few abilities that normal aghuls do not possess; these are not enough to raise his challenge, but do differentiate him from the average devil.